flexycode/CCOBJPGL-PY/README.md

 - [FAQ](#faq)
 - [Changelog](#changelog)

-## Introduction
+# 🔭 Introduction

-This repository contains all of the java code implementations of each topic in the course outline for object oriented programming.
+This repository contains all of the python code implementations of each topic in the course outline for object oriented programming.

-## Lesson
+# 💻 Lesson

 ### Lesson: Review of OOP Basics (Encapsulation, Inheritance, Polymorphism)
 In this lesson, review the fundamental concepts of object-oriented programming, including encapsulation, inheritance, and polymorphism.
 Explain how these concepts are used to create modular and reusable code.